- handbook

 The appointment of a DRI occurs through the CEO or CTO.
 They will identify the areas of ownership and accountability within the organization and then assign the appropriate DRI.
 The selection of a DRI is based on factors such as expertise, experience, and the individual's ability to handle the specific task or project successfully.

-Note that both the CEO and CTO retain the right to veto decisions.
+Note that both the CEO and CTO retain the right to override decisions.
 This should very seldomly happen.

 DRI's weren't invented by FlowFuse, we stand on the shoulder of giants that championed the term and iterated before us.
 Read about the prior art: